Hepatitis C is a bloodborne virus that causes inflammation of the liver. More than 3 million people are living with hepatitis C in the United States.

 Scientists are quickly working to develop new treatments for liver failure, such as:

 - Artificial liver support devices that can do the work a failing liver can no longer do.
-This helpful respite gives the liver time to regenerate itself and heal.
+This gives the liver time to regenerate itself and heal.
 One example is the extracorporeal liver support device (ELSD), which has seen success in trials.

 - Hepatocyte transplantation involves the transplantation of a small portion of the liver’s cells.
 This option leaves the liver intact, allowing cells to help it regenerate.